WPsites/Resize-images-before-upload/readme.txt

 == Installation ==

-1. Upload the WPide folder to the `/wp-content/plugins/` directory
+1. Upload the resize-images-before-upload folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==